cultuurnet/apidocs/projects/widgets/docs/getting-started.md

 ## 1. Choose a template 🗂️

-To help you get started quickly, we offer a 4 different templates.
+To help you get started quickly, we offer a 4 different templates:

-You can choose from the following templates:

 1. **Leeg**: You start from a blanc layout that you then expand yourself by adding rows and assigning blocks to these rows.
 2. **Agenda**: This is the most used template.
 This templates contains two rows.
 The top row contains a a search box (full length), and the second row contains facets on the left side and search results at the center / right.